 As a freelancer, you should be reliable, you should be diligent, and you should be hard-working by default.

-Mentioning these in your profile, proposals, and interviews is really just being redundant.
+Mentioning these in your profile, proposals, and interviews make you redundant.

 So, how do you stand out?